 Photo credit: Unknown, courtesy Mike Grant.

 Left to Right: Frederick Ordway III (NASA adviser), Donald Slayton (NASA astronaut), Arthur C. Clarke, unknown, Stanley Kubrick, George Mueller (Senior Administrator, Apollo project).

-More about Frederick Ordway III's work on 2001: A Space Odyssey can be read on this article.
+More about Frederick Ordway III’s work on 2001: A Space Odyssey can be read in this article.

 The studio closed in 1970, and operations were transferred to the (at the time) EMI Elstree Studios down the road, and the studio site was cleared for other industrial and residential uses.

 This 1973 documentary features MGM Borehamwood closure around 4 minutes in.

 (Watch on BBC iPlayer)